alloncm/Chip-8/README.md

 ## Building

-You can MSBuild or visual studio to build it
+You can use MSBuild or visual studio to build it

 ## Using